How A Healthy Diet Can Help Prevent Cataracts

-Cataracts are one of the prime causes of visual impairment among ageing residents of the USA.
+Cataracts are one of the prime causes of visual impairment among aging residents of the USA.
 In fact, more than 2 million procedures are performed annually to remove cataracts in the US population alone.
 Source: USDA

-Scientists, doctors, nutritionists, and biologists have worked together to theorise that if the development of cataracts could be delayed by at least 10 years, then the yearly total of cataract surgeries could be reduced to below 45 percent.
+Scientists, doctors, nutritionists, and biologists have worked together to theorize that if the development of cataracts could be delayed by at least 10 years, then the yearly total of cataract surgeries could be reduced to below 45 percent.

 A healthy diet is one heartening way to slow down the progression of cataracts – maybe stopping it in its tracks altogether.